 This is the game franchise I am biased about, and I will continue to be biased.
 I might have passed all levels and modes, waiting for a Vergil, Trish and Lady DLC.

 Devil May Cry 5 is an action-adventure, hack & slash video game developed and published by Capcom, released for Microsoft Windows, PlayStation 4, and Xbox One on 8 March 2019.
-It brings me a lot of joy to talk about a game with amazing timeline and super cool story.
+It brings me a lot of joy to talk about a game with an amazing timeline and a super cool story.

 The best storyline and amazing looking characters (Dante’s butt, Nero’s face, and V’s amazing looking body do sorta sell the characters), very realistic looking environments, the sole weapon range bring this game up to my number 3 spot.